Correlations in the multispecies PASEP on a ring: Background and Results

-Finally, we use the projection principle to prove the main result of this paper.
+Finally, we use a property known as the \textit{projection principle} to prove the main result of this paper.
+This principle states that particles of other types cannot distinguish particles of two consecutive types.
 Recall that $\iden=(1,\ldots,1)$ and let $\Omega_n$ be the set of all multiline queues of type $\iden$.
-To compute the correlation $c_{ij}^q(n)$ from Theorem~\ref{thm:PASEPcor} for $i,j \in [n]$, we look at all the $L$MLQ of type $\iden$ that project to a word with $i$ in the first place and $j$ in the second place.
-For $i>j$, it is enough to find the probability that $3$ is followed by a $2$ in the projection of the word of the three-species multiline queue with type $m_{s,t}=(s,t,n-s-t)$ to compute the correlation $c_{ij}^q(n)$.
-This is called the \textit{projection principle}.
-Therefore, using the projection principle, we can lump the multispecies PASEP of type $\iden$ to the multispecies PASEP of type $m_{s,t}=(s,t,n-s-t)$.
-On the other hand for $i<j$, $i$ becomes a $2$ and $j$ becomes a $3$ in the PASEP of type $m_{s,t}$.
+To compute the correlation $c_{ij}^q(n)$ from Theorem~\ref{th:PASEPcor} for $i,j \in [n]$, we consider all the $L$MLQ of type $\iden$ that project to a word with $i$ in the first position and $j$ in the second.
+Using the projection principle, we can identify two consecutive labels $k$ and $k+1$, and define a natural projection from a PASEP with $n$ species to a PASEP with $n-1$ species.
+To compute the correlation $c_{ij}^q(n)$ for $i>j$, it suffices to find the probability that a $3$ is followed by a $2$ in the projection of the word of a three-species multiline queue of type $m_{s,t}=(s,t,n-s-t)$.
+This is obtained by the repeated application of the projection principle, allowing us to lump the multispecies PASEP of type $\iden$ to the multispecies PASEP of type $m_{s,t}=(s,t,n-s-t)$.
+On the other hand for $i<j$, $i$ becomes a $2$, and $j$ becomes a $3$ in the PASEP of type $m_{s,t}$.
 Let $\Omega_{s,t}(n)$ be the set of multiline queues of type $m_{s,t}$ and let

 where $\omega$ is a random word in the state space of the multispecies PASEP of type $m_{s,t}$.
 Let $i<j$.
-Then, by the projection principle we have and using the principle of inclusion-exclusion we get Similarly, for $i>j$ we have and hence we get
+Then, by the projection principle we have and using the principle of inclusion-exclusion we get Similarly, for $i>j$ we have

-\section{Proof of Theorem~\ref{thm:PASEPcor}}
+\section{Proof of Theorem~\ref{th:PASEPcor}}

-We first prove Theorem~\ref{thm:PASEPcor} for the case $i>j$.
-Let $M$ be a multiline queue of type $m_{s,t}$ and $(r,p)$ be the coordinate of $p^{th}$ site in the $r^{th}$ row such that $M_{(r,p)} \in \{\circ, \bullet \}$ denotes the occupancy status of the site at $(r,p)$.
-We use \eqref{PIE5} to solve for $c_{i,j}$.
-To compute $T_>(s,t)$, we only need to consider the multiline queues in $\Omega_{s,t}(n)$ which have either of the following structures:
+We first prove Theorem~\ref{th:PASEPcor} for the case $i>j$.
+Let $M$ be a multiline queue of type $m_{s,t}$ and $(r,p)$ be the coordinate of $p^{th}$ site in the $r^{th}$ row such that $M_{r,p} \in \{\circ, \bullet \}$ denotes the occupancy status of the site at $(r,p)$.
+We use \eqref{PIE5} to solve for $c^q_{i,j}$.
+To compute $T^>_{s,t}$, we only need to consider the multiline queues in $\Omega_{s,t}(n)$ which have either of the following structures: